observablehq/framework/docs/routing.md

 └─ ...
 ```

-The `FileAttachment` reference in `index.md` will be automatically rewritten during build so that it loads `_file/quakes.csv` instead of `quakes.csv`.
+`FileAttachment` references are automatically rewritten during build; for example, a reference to `quakes.csv` might be replaced with `_file/quakes.csv`.
+(In the future [#260](https://github.com/observablehq/cli/issues/260), the Observable CLI will add a content hash to the attached file name for cache-breaking.)
 Only the files you reference statically are copied to the output root (`dist`), so nothing extra or unused is included in the built site.

 [Imported modules](#imports) can use `FileAttachment`, too.
-In this case, the path to the file is _relative to the importing module_ in the same fashion as `import`; this is accomplished using [`import.meta.url`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).
+In this case, the path to the file is _relative to the importing module_ in the same fashion as `import`; this is accomplished by resolving relative paths at runtime with [`import.meta.url`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).

 Some additional assets are automatically promoted to file attachments and copied to `_file`.
 For example, if you have a `<link rel="stylesheet" href="style.css">` declared statically in a Markdown page, the `style.css` file will be copied to `_file`, too.
 The HTML elements eligible for file attachments are `audio`, `img`, `link`, `picture`, and `video`.